Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 Mastery: Frozen Heart

-Mastery: Frozen Heart increases all Frost damage that you do.
+Mastery: Frozen Heart increases all Frost damage dealt.

 Killing Machine Procs